johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 `[table field-name="your table field name" post-id="option" table-class="my-table"]`

 = Third party plugins issues =

-The table field stores the table data as a JSON string in postmeta.
-This can lead to situations where the table plugin prevents third party plugins to update, copy or otherwise storing the tables data.

-Third party plugins may using update_post_metadata() on table fields data wich removes backslashes by default.
-Without applying wp_slash() to the value before update_post_metadata(), the JSON string of the table data would break because backslashes are part of the JSON data syntax escaping quotation marks in content.
+Since version 1.3.1 of the table plugin, the storing format of the table data changes from JSON string to serialized array for new or updated tables.
+The issue with JSON is because of third party plugins that do not properly applying `wp_slash()` to a post_meta value before updating with `update_post_metadata()`.
+This can break JSON strings because `update_post_metadata()` removes backslashes by default.
+Backslashes are part of the JSON string syntax escaping quotation marks in content.

-To prevent that issue, the table field plugin checks on every update_post_metadata() if the content value is from a table field and still is a valid JSON string.
-If not, update_post_metadata() will fail and throw an error message, that explains the issue.

-In same cases, the table JSON string is just part of serialized data by a third party plugin.
-The JSON string check of the table field plugin prevents storing that data as well even though the data JSON string may is correct.
-You could disable the check using the following code in the wp-config.php file.
-But then the table data are no longe protected from destroing by update_post_metadata().
-Use the following code only, if you understand the risk…
+The table field plugin prevents broken JSON strings to save as a table field data and throws an error message that explains the issue.
+But this may also breaks the functionality of the third party plugin trying to update the table data.
+You could disable the JSON string check in the table field plugin using the following code in the wp-config.php file.
+But then the table JSON data are no longer protected from destroing by `update_post_metadata()`.
+Use the following code in wp-config.php only, if you understand the risk…

-`define( "ACF_TABLEFIELD_FILTER_POSTMETA", false );`

 == Installation ==